 - Citizens National Bank graciously agreed to give HWI a long-term lease for the property where the buildings now stand.

 - Restoration efforts have been an ongoing project of HWI

-- HWI scheduled several community workdays and then contracted professional help in the restorations, and hope to have them open for inside tours by the summer of 2013.
+- HWI scheduled several community workdays and then contracted professional help in the restorations.
+They are open for inside tours on special occasions.